Trevald/Fardig/README.md

 -   [ ] Revisions
 -   [ ] Front page
 -   [ ] Presentation mode (H1 => Title, H2 => New slide, One bullet at a time etc)
+-   [ ] Create reminders through command palette
+-   [ ] Refactor connection service to prepare for other storage providers

 ## Project setup